Swift Creek project

 Swift Creek Action Plan

-The Swift Creek Action Plan creates a flood control and sediment management system that is designed to reduce risk from naturally-occurring asbestos and metals in Swift Creek sediment that harm, or could potentially harm, humans and the environment.
+The Swift Creek Action Plan (December 2019) created a flood control and sediment management system that is designed to reduce risk from naturally-occurring asbestos and metals in Swift Creek sediment that harm, or could potentially harm, humans and the environment.

-See map below for an overview of the Swift Creek Action Plan's engineered controls.
+See the 2019 map to the right for an overview of the Swift Creek Action Plan's engineered controls.
+(For an updated construction schedule see the section above.)

 Swift Creek is in the northeastern lowlands of Whatcom County.
 The South Fork of Swift Creek originates from the toe (downslope end) of an ongoing, slowly moving landslide on Sumas Mountain.
 Swift Creek flows generally westward before joining the Sumas River near the city of Nooksack.